Scarred (TV series)

 Scarred is a television program that debuted on MTV on April 10, 2007.
-On each episode of Scarred, several real-life risk-takers share the stories of how they were scarred or injured while attempting dangerous stunts on primarily skateboards, but occasionally on in-line skates, skis, snowboards, and bikes.
+On each episode of Scarred, several real-life risk-takers share the stories of how they were scarred or injured while attempting dangerous stunts primarily on skateboards, but occasionally on in-line skates, skis, snowboards, and bikes.

-"Scar Stories"
+"Scar Stories" segment

 The show features a segment called "Scar Stories", which broadcasts videos caught on the scene of individuals dramatically injuring themselves, the wound often leaving a scar, hence the show's name.
 Every episode contains five stories.
 One example is a man trying to perform a grind but failing and tearing open his scrotum.
 He is one of only two people whose scar could not be shown on the show.
 The other was somebody who was left with a scar on his gluteal cleft.

-Season 1 Special
+Season 1 special

-Season 1's 10 episodes were followed by an hour-long special called "Scarred: Worst of the Worst."
+Season 1's ten episodes were followed by an hour-long special called "Scarred: Worst of the Worst."
 On it, a countdown of the ten worst injuries, as voted by viewers of the show, were shown in the usual countdown fashion, ending with "the most fucked up clip of the season."
 Between videos, Jacoby gave his own quick lists on topics such as the worst screams, the weirdest ways people have described their pain, or objects that have been needed to repair the damage done to various people, such as screws, plates, and stitches.
 A quick montage of clips followed showing examples of the topic.